thestormforge/optimize-controller/docs/redskyctl/redskyctl_generate_experiment.md

 ### Synopsis

-Generate an experiment using magik
+Generate an experiment from an application descriptor

 ```
 redskyctl generate experiment [flags]